-Anything that can be cured by changing your thoughts, behaviors and language alone will be viewed by the public as a condition that is created because we think we are sick.
-People like Barbara Walters and John Stossle will have a field day with this, like they have in the past in regard to our conditions.
+Anything that can be cured by changing your thoughts, behaviors, and language alone will be viewed by the public as a condition that is created because we think we are sick.
+People like Barbara Walters and John Stossel would have a field day with this as they have in the past in regard to our conditions.

 Monsanto and all the other chemical manufacturers can say, “ah look at this, it is all in their head.
 If they just think the right thoughts and say the right words, they won’t be sick.
 If they are sick it is their fault.
 If they just retrain their brain they will be okay.
 If they are sick it is because they need to retrain their brain.
 We’ll just go ahead and keep poisoning the planet and destroying people’s health.”

 Utility companies can continue to feel justified in assaulting people with Smart Meters.
 Neighbors will feel justified in not accommodating requests to notify when they spray. etc. etc. “All you need to do is believe you aren’t sick, act like you aren’t sick, change your language, visualize and you won’t be sick,” is what they can say.

 Now all the doubting employers, spouses, family, friends, and significant others have ammunition to use against us and justification to not accommodate us because all we need to do is change the way we think, talk, and behave and we’ll be better.

 We know for a fact that toxins are harmful to the endocrine system, brain, nervous system, mitochondria, immune system, cardiovascular system, gastrointestinal system, etc. There is a sea of research to support this.
 To ignore this is irresponsible and dangerous on many levels.